-- Does the patient report weakness (unilateral or bilateral)? - Does the patient report new or worsened pain, numbness, or tingling? - Does the patient report difficulty walking or holding items? - Does the patient describe walking on a cotton wool floor?
+- Does the patient report weakness (unilateral or bilateral)? - Does the patient report new or worsened pain, numbness, or tingling? - Does the patient report difficulty walking or holding items?

-Recognize:
+Recognise:

 - Motor deficits

 - Sensory deficits

 - Mental status changes

 - Paresthesias

 - Laboratory values

 - Past history of toxicities with other therapies

 - Does the patient have diabetes mellitus?

 - Are there neurologic signs and symptoms?

 - Results of prior imaging

 - o Metastases to spinal cord

 - Other metastases that may cause symptoms